Salmon Creek (Clark County, Washington): Bridge replacement

 Klineline Bridge carrying Highway 99 over Salmon Creek was first built in 1927 and open to traffic in 1928, after replaced from the old Klineline Bridge (also known as "Marble bridge") was located few feet east of the current bridge (Klineline Bridge).
 After the creek eroded the bridge supports and part of the bridge collapsed in 1956, rebuilt it in 1956 or 1957, it closed on December 2, 2007 while a new bridge was built.
 Ostrander Rock and Construction of Longview won the construction contract with a bid that included completing the bridge within 160 days from start to finish.
 Work started on April 19, 2008 and completed on September 19, 2008, a week earlier than the contract deadline.
 The new span has four travel lanes, a center median divider island, bicycle lanes, curb/gutter, sidewalks and two pedestrian overlooks with views of Salmon Creek.
 The county restored more than 650 ft of stream channel west of the bridge, which has improved salmon and steelhead passage.

 Recreation

-Klineline Pond and Battle Ground Lake are the only two lakes in the watershed that are larger than 5 acre.
+Klineline Pond and East Lake, (which started out as gravel pits) and Battle Ground Lake are the only two lakes in the watershed that are larger than 5 acre.
 Salmon Creek Park at the pond offers picnicking, fishing, swimming, and hiking opportunities.
 The Salmon Creek Greenway Trail follows the creek for about 3 mi between the pond and Felida Bridge.
 Connecting trails include Cougar Creek Trail and a trail between Klineline Pond and East Lake, east of Interstate 5.

 Battle Ground Lake State Park, is a 280 acre camping park in the forest near the city of Battle Ground, east of Vancouver.
 Amenities at the park include picnic sites, trails, cabins, as well as fishing and a boat launch on 28 acre Battle Ground Lake.